-If you’re looking for true cycling challenge or BARREsweat, a spin on your classic barre routine, REV Cycle is waiting for you in McHenry Row and Brewers Hill.
-Along with these regularly scheduled 45-minute cycling or barre classes, the #REVtribe is all about taking full advantage of our beautiful city by partnering with gyms like Under Armour and CorePower to offer creative options (think aqua fitness and bootcamps).
+If you’re looking for a true cycling challenge or BARREsweat, a spin on your classic barre routine, REV Cycle is waiting for you in McHenry Row and Brewers Hill.
+Along with these regularly scheduled 45-minute cycling or barre classes, the #REVtribe is all about taking full advantage of our beautiful city by partnering with gyms like Under Armour and CorePower to offer creative sessions (think aqua fitness and bootcamps).
 Get REVed up and reserve your spot in one of their classes today.

 Normally, lifting, yoga, and strength are all parts of your fitness regimen.
 But do we really have to separate them?
 Lift Yoga + Strength is a tranquil spot and fitness mashup that is so much more than a yoga studio.
 Making their home in a former Baptist church in Mt.
-Vernon, Lift takes you through your workout in the presence of stained glass windows, high-vaulted ceiling, and chandeliers.
+Vernon, Lift takes you through your workout in the presence of stained glass windows, high-vaulted ceilings, and chandeliers.
 They offer yoga and personal training, but what makes their Lift class a Baltimore favorite is the concept of combining yoga with lifting/conditioning.
 It’s genius.

 There’s a reason boxing has been an exercise staple for so many years.
 Actually, according to TITLE Boxing Club, there are three: simply put, boxing is empowering, exhilarating, and addictive.
 And that doesn’t even cover the physical benefits.
 If you’re looking for a full-body workout that will make you feel like you can take on the world, grab your gloves (or if it’s your first time, borrow a pair for free) and head to one of their gyms in Columbia or Owings Mills — and we predict you'll probably be seeing a lot of them.